DS3Lab/cognival-cli/README.md

       Call: `config delete [modalities=None] [cognitive-sources=None] [embeddings=None]`

-- install
+- import
-    - cognitive-sources: Install the entire batch of preprocessed CogniVal cognitive sources or a custom cognitive source.
+    - cognitive-sources: Import the entire batch of preprocessed CogniVal cognitive sources or a custom cognitive source.
                          Custom sources must be manually placed in the path indicated by the assistant.

-        CogniVal sources: `install cognitive-sources`
+        CogniVal sources: `import cognitive-sources`
-        Custom source: `install cognitive-sources source=yoursource`
+        Custom source: `import cognitive-sources source=yoursource`

-    - embeddings: Install and preprocess default embeddings (see CogniVal paper) as well as custom embeddings (word2vec compliant text/binary or BERT compliant).
-Allows to directly associate random embeddings with the embeddings.
+    - embeddings: Import and preprocess default embeddings (see CogniVal paper) as well as custom embeddings (word2vec compliant text/binary or BERT compliant).
+Allows to directly associate random baselines with the embeddings.

-      Default embeddings: `install embeddings glove.6B.50`
+      Default embeddings: `import embeddings glove.6B.50`
-      Custom embeddings: `install embeddings http://example.org/example.zip`
+      Custom embeddings: `import embeddings http://example.org/example.zip`

-    - random embeddings: Associate or re-associate (`force` parameter) embeddings with a set of random embeddings.
-Random embeddings of a set are generated with different seeds and results are averaged during evaluation to increase robustness of significance testing.
+    - random-baselines: Associate or re-associate (`force` parameter) embeddings with a set of random baselines. random baselines of a set are generated with different seeds and results are averaged during evaluation to increase robustness of significance testing.

                          The parameter `no-embeddings` specifies the number of "folds" to generate (default: 10).
 Generation is parallelized greedily across available CPU cores - 1.

-      Call: `install random-embeddings embeddings=glove.6B.50 [no-embeddings=10] [seed-func=exp_e_floored] [force=False]`
+      Call: `import random-baselines embeddings=glove.6B.50 [num-baselines=10] [seed-func=exp_e_floored] [force=False]`

 -  list
     - configs: List available configurations.
 Note that the reference configuration cannot be edited as it is used to populate newly created configurations with default values.
-    - embeddings: List available and installed default embeddings as well as installed custom embeddings and generated random embeddings.
+    - embeddings: List available and imported default embeddings as well as imported custom embeddings and generated random baselines.
-    - cognitive-sources: Lists installed cognitive sources along with their features (where applicable).
+    - cognitive-sources: Lists imported cognitive sources along with their features (where applicable).

 - run: Run all or a subset of experiments specified in a configuration.
 The parameters `embeddings`, `modalities` and `cognitive-sources` correspond to `config experiment`.
 Note that `cognitive-features` is a nested list that must specify features for all cognitive-sources.
 Each inner list must be specified as semicolon-separated string within quotes.
-    Call: `run [embeddings=[all]] [modalities=None] [cognitive-sources=[all]] [cognitive-features=None]`
+    Call: `run [embeddings=[all]] [modalities=None] [cognitive-sources=[all]] [cognitive-features=None] [baselines=True]`

 - significance:  Compute the significance of results of an experimental run.
-Note that this requires that random embeddings have been associated and evaluated during the run.
+Note that this requires that random baselines have been associated and evaluated during the run.
 Evaluates the results of the last run by default.
 Results are printed to the shell and stored in the reports directory of the results path.